callme-cc/linux-lab/README.md

     $ make boot ROOTDEV=/dev/sda
     $ make boot ROOTDEV=/dev/mmcblk0

+Debug it:

+    Compile the kernel with CONFIG_DEBUG_INFO=y and boot it:

+    $ make boot DEBUG=1

+    Open a new terminal:

+    $ arm-linux-gnueabi-gdb output/arm/linux-4.6-versatilepb/vmlinux
+    (gdb) target remote :1234
+    (gdb) b kernel_entry
+    (gdb) c

 Save your changes:

     $ make save         # Save all of the configs and rootfs/kernel images